 Advance construction is an innovative finance tool MoDOT uses to more efficiently manage its limited resources.
-Advance construction provides states the ability to move forward with projects utilizing state resources, while preserving the ability to apply and receive federal reimbursement at a later date.
 Advance construction helps provide the 20 percent match required for federal funds.
-Without advance construction, MoDOT would have had difficulty matching federal funds in the last several years.
+Without advance construction, MoDOT would be unable to match federal funds today.
+As the amount of advance construction declines, MoDOT's ability to match federal funds becomes more difficult.